apiaryio/api-blueprint/API Blueprint Specification.md

     # Authentication

-**-- or --**

-Defined by the `Authentication` keyword in Markdown list entity followed by optional comma seperated list of scheme names which is prefixed by a colon.

-    + Authentication: <list>

-> **NOTE:** The second notation is only used when the parent section is either an [Action section](#def-action-section) or a [Request section](#def-request-section).

 #### Description
-Based on the parent section, the usage of this section differs as shown below.

-#### API Authentication section
-Description of the authentication support for the whole API.
+Description of the authentication settings for the whole API.

 This section **should** include one [Authentication schemes section](#def-authenticationschemes-section) and one [Response section](#def-response-section).

 The [Authentication schemes section](#def-authenticationschemes-section) defines all the types of authentication schemes supported by the API.
-Where as, the [Response section](#def-response-section) describes the error response given by an authentication protected endpoint when no authentication is provided with the request.
+The [Response section](#def-response-section) describes the error message returned in the case of failed authentication.

 ##### Example